 After they had the new princesses, they had to take on unique and fun challenge of creating new clothing for the princesses.
 Because that’s what makes this scene such a fun one right?
 Well that and pretty much everything else.

 They originally went with a line of princess PJs but decided those were too comfy so decided on comfy clothes that you might wear out to a coffee shop.

 Each of the outfit designs speak to the princesses own individual film and stick with their style.
 And each of the outfits also incorporates little details and modernized pieces like using G2G (the internet version of Got to Go) for Cinderella and Beast Friends Forever instead of BFF for Belle.

-You can see some of the shirt designs here, some of the others in the trailer above, and the rest in the movie coming out tomorrow!
+You can see some of the shirt designs here, some of the others in the trailer above, and the rest in the movie!

 How’d they animate the princesses?